openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

 ##### Storage Routers serving this vPool

 All the Storage Routers which are currently serving this vPool are indicated with a marked checkbox.
-In case the vPool isn't a local file system it can be extended across multiple Storage Routers.
 To add a Storage Router select the checkbox next to the Storage Router name.
 To remove the vPool from a Storage Router unselect the checkbox next to the Storage Router name.
 Removing a vPool from being served by a Storage Router is only possible in case there aren't any vDisks being served by